taurus-org/taurus/doc/source/users/scan.rst

-In order to address the first two issues, the :ref:`scan framework <macroserver-macros-scanframework>` attempts the following:
+In order to address the first two issues, the :ref:`scan framework <sardana-macros-scanframework>` attempts the following:

 * If the motors support changing their velocity, Sardana will adjust the velocities of the motors so that they all start and finish the required path